Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 	]
 }
 ```
-While the `"parent"` property accepts a string and will make any child bones inherit transformations from the parent bone, the `"binding"` property accepts MoLang and sets the specified bone as the root that this geometry should inherit; the position of the model is moved to this bone too.
+While the `"parent"` property accepts a string and will make any child bones inherit transformations from the specified bone, the `"binding"` property accepts MoLang and sets the specified bone as the root that this geometry should inherit; the position of the model is moved to this bone too.
 This will have consequences in the next section where we make animations.

 Here we are converting the contextual variable `c.item_slot` to its corresponding bone name in the geometry.
 The conversions are `'main_hand'` → "rightItem", `'off_hand'` → "leftItem", and `'head'` → "head".